zainternational/pmsusermanual/docs/operations/reservations/confirmation-letter.md

 1. Open the reservation (from the reservation list or detail page).
 2. Click **Confirmation Letter**.
 3. A modal opens with a formatted preview of the letter.
-4. Click **Print** to print, or save as PDF.
+4. Click **Print** to print, save as PDF, or click **Email** to send it directly to the guest.

-The letter can be printed and handed to the guest, or saved as PDF and emailed.
+The letter can be printed and handed to the guest, saved as PDF, or emailed directly from the PMS.

+## Emailing the Letter

+1. Open the reservation and click **Confirmation Letter**.
+2. Click **Email** in the letter modal.
+3. The recipient address is pre-filled from the guest's profile email (if set) — edit it if needed.
+4. Adjust the subject/message if needed and click **Send**.

 ## When to Use